shalin1/brooklyn-ball-co/README.md

 **Todos**

--Add testing suite to facilitate feature development
+-Add testing suite to facilitate future development

--Refactor firebase transaction calls in to helper library for DRYer codebase
+-Refactor firebase transaction logic in to helper library for a more DRY and readable codebase

--Refactor meta info in to new slice of firebase DB
+-Refactor DB state shape to update meta info in a different section than user tracking to facilitate cleaner lookups

--Add timestamp and IP info by user visit
+-Add timestamp and IP info by user visit, associate individual users with individual clickthroughs.

--Associate GUID's with IP addresses, FB/Google tracking pixels to circumvent paranoid users with "privacy concerns" who've disabled cookies
+-Associate GUID's with FB/Google tracking pixels to circumvent paranoid users with "privacy concerns" who've disabled cookies

--Tidy up CSS to help future developers-- refactor with Sass 7:1 pattern
+-Tidy up CSS, refactor design for mobile-first with @media queries.

--Responsive design breakpoints

 -Add information about ball color to cart state